act17/nsortdisplay/README.md

 # Credits
   Special thanks goes to Ubuntu Hideout user *DWD (Daniel) - The Danfather* for pointing out several issues in Alpha 0.1.x and Alpha 0.2.x.
 All changes from 0.1.1 to 0.2.1 were suggested by him.
 Another huge thanks to Ubuntu Hideout user *Xen* for helping me understand the pointer black-magic that is working with arguments and pThreads.
 Without those two, this wouldn't have been possible.

+# Checklist for Next Release
+  The following should be all completed by Beta 2.0.0:

+  - ``menu.c``'s "PRESS ANY KEY TO START" should be moved to a pThread as to ensure that the user will not have to wait a period of time before the next screen renders. *Finished in Beta 1.1.0.*

+  - Controls should be added to the bottom of the screen with ``algolsel();`` and ``delaysel();`` *Finished in Beta 1.1.0.*

+  - Option to add a custom delay with ``delaysel();``

+  - Option to enter a custom array to sort, or have one be randomised on the spot.
+Should be in a new function - ``arraysel();``.

+  - Increase number of elements of the array from 10 to 22.
+The width of the area in ``ncomp();`` that elements are displayed upon is 90-units wide.
+That means that, keeping the 4-unit width of the element windows, there can be up to 22 element windows - assuming there's a 1-unit wide space between ``lborder`` and ``rborder``.

+  - Have there be an updated-live traacker for the comparisons made by the sorting algorithms, and there being a timer that shows elapsed time to the user in ``ncomp();``.

+  - Make a way for the program to know when the sorting is done, and have the program subsequently stop the comparisons and allow the user to exit the program.

+  - ``wrefresh();``s in the entirety of the program should be ordered in a manner that avoids the "blinking space" being within general eyeshot.
+Perhaps calling ``wrefresh(stdscr);`` would be the solution.

 # Changelog
+  *Beta 1.1.0* (August 29th, 2022)
+  - Altered ``menu.c``'s "PRESS ANY KEY TO START" message to permit entering input as soon as possible.
+  - Added controls to ``algolsel();`` and ``delaysel();``.
+  - Added bold-print to ``menu.c``, ``algolsel.c``, and ``delaysel.c``'s various interfaces to improve visual appearance.
+  - Added a checklist for the next release.

   *Beta 1.0.0* (August 24th, 2022)
   - Finally added sorting comparisons through ``ncomp();``.
   - Added sorting algorithms; Bubble Sort in ``bubble.c``, and Quick Sort in ``quick.c``.